alicht/GAsamplelesson/README.md

 }
 ```

-We can see we have two classes: Pikachu and Snorlax.
+We see we have two classes: Pikachu and Snorlax.
 They have some things in common: number, type, fastAttack and chargeAttack.
-But they also have differences- in that Pikachu has a hiddenPower attribute and a walking function, whereas Snorlax has a weight attribute and an eats function.
+But they also have differences- Pikachu has a hiddenPower attribute and a walking function, whereas Snorlax has a weight attribute and an eats function.

-##### This is fine except...
+#### This is fine except...

 What if we wanted to create a number of other classes of Pokemon- like Gyarados, Dragonite, Farfetch'd, etc.- all of whom share some of the aforementioned properties but also have their own unique methods or attributes?

-How could we refactor this so that we don't have to keep writing out the shared class properties and methods?
+How could we refactor this so that we don't have to keep writing out shared class properties and methods?

 A: Create a base class will abstract this:
 ```